Wykeham Cornwallis, 2nd Baron Cornwallis: Military career

 Cornwallis entered the Royal Military College, Sandhurst in 1910 after taking the Army qualifying exam at Eton College He was appointed as second lieutenant in the Royal Scots Greys in September 1911 and promoted to lieutenant in 1912.
 He has been described as being "passionate about horses" and won a number of regimental trophies.
 In the years before the First World War he was stationed at York.

 At the start of World War I, the Greys mobilised and immediately departed for France, arriving on 17 August 1914.
 Cornwallis served with A squadron initially, first engaging the enemy on 22 August near Mons.
 He fought in the Battle of Mons and the subsequent retreat, during which his horse, White Knight, was killed.
 In mid-September 1914 Cornwallis was wounded whilst advancing at the First Battle of the Aisne.
 He was evacuated to England, rejoining his unit in December.

 During 1915 Cornwallis was trained in the use of trench mortars and was appointed Bombing Officer.
 He saw action at the Battle of Neuve Chapelle in March and at the Second Battle of Ypres in April.
 In early 1916 the Greys were serving near Vermelles when Cornwallis was awarded the Military Cross for leading bombing arrangements whilst under heavy fire following the explosion of a mine at the front line.
 He was promoted to acting captain in late 1916 and later saw action in the Battle of Arras in 1917 before taking command of C squadron after its commanding officer was wounded.

 In the autumn of 1917, Cornwallis was attached to 5th Cavalry Brigade headquarters, with his promotion to captain being confirmed on Christmas Day 1917.
 In July 1918 he was promoted to General Staff Officer Third Grade and served as a staff officer for the remainder of the war.
 After the Armistice, he served with the General Staff in Belgium and was appointed as aide de camp to Field Marshal Haig before being Mentioned in Dispatches in July 1919.

 After the war, Cornwallis was an instructor at Sandhurst.
 He retired from the army in 1924, joining the Army Reserve.
 He succeeded his father as honorary colonel of the Thames and Medway Heavy Brigade, Royal Artillery, holding the appointment from 25 September 1937 until its disbandment in 1956, and was then Hon Col of 5th Battalion, The Buffs, between 1957 and 1967 and its successor, 8th Battalion, The Queen's Regiment, from 1967 to 1968.

+Public life

+Cornwallis played a prominent role in public life in Kent throughout his life.
+He became a Justice of the Peace in 1926 and succeeded his father as Baron Cornwallis in 1935, his older brother having died in 1921 during the Irish War of Independence.
+He was vice-chairman of Kent County Council between 1931 and 1935, then chairman between 1935 and 1936, when he was elected a County Alderman.
+In 1944 he became Lord Lieutenant of Kent, a role he held until 1972, and was the first Pro-Chancellor of the University of Kent.